Kirill Pisarev

-Kirill Pisarev (born June 16, 1969), is an entrepreneur and investor who is best known for being the co-founder of PIK Group, one of the major Russian real estate developers, and later Wainbridge (Wainbridge International) where he is the main shareholder and Board Chairman.
-He is also the Founder, CEO and Chairman of The Collection, a global ultra luxury hospitality platform.
-He possesses more than 30 years of work experience in real estate sector.
+Kirill Pisarev (born June 16, 1969), is an entrepreneur and investor who is best known for being the co-founder of PIK Group, one of the major Russian real estate developers, and later Wainbridge (Wainbridge International) where he is the main shareholder and board chairman.
+He is also the founder, CEO and chairman of The Collection, a global ultra luxury hospitality platform.
+He possesses more than 30 years of work experience in the real estate sector.
 In 2011 he was listed in the Forbes' 200 Russia's richest businessmen.
+In 2022, Kirill Pisarev exited all Russian assets.